 TECH is a RIPE NCC registry entry for AS216450 with no visible routing footprint.
-The profile serves as a baseline of a dormant number resource.
+The profile serves as a reference point of a dormant number resource.
 Evidence is limited to a single RDAP record; future prefix announcements or service discovery would signal operational activation.
 Readers should treat the entity as registry-visible but not confirmed as an active network operator.

 TECH holds an autonomous system number in the RIPE region, indicating a potential network operator claim.
 However, without observed BGP route announcements or service delivery, its actual function in internet infrastructure remains unproven and is not confirmed by current public evidence.